Dashboard › Global Health Threats

 This page aggregates information from several authoritative sources: the WHO Disease Outbreak News (DONs) published at who.int, Malaysia Ministry of Health (KKM) press statements via their official Telegram channel, the U.S. Centers for Disease Control and Prevention (CDC) travel health notices, the European Centre for Disease Prevention and Control (ECDC) threat assessments, and regional surveillance data from the ASEAN BioDiaspora Virtual Centre.

-For Malaysia-specific disease data including dengue, HFMD, and tuberculosis, visit our Cases by State tracker or explore trends on the Statistics page.
+For Malaysia-specific disease data including dengue, HFMD, chikungunya, and tuberculosis, visit our Cases by State tracker or explore trends on the Statistics page.
 To see outbreak locations on a map, visit the Outbreak Map.
+For the mosquito-borne threat closest to home, see our chikungunya guide.